bsc-s2/pykit/zktx/README.md

 **syntax**:
 `StorageHelper.add_to_txidset(status, txid)`

-It records a txid as one of the possible status: COMMITTED, ABORTED or PURGED.
+It records a txid as one of the possible status: COMMITTED or PURGED.

 It requires 2 accessor methods: `self.txidset.get()`
 and `self.txidset.set(value, version=None)`.